The-Lizzard-Wizard/cub3d/README.md

 The floor and ceiling colors are inputed in the same way.
 There need to be 2 identifiers (C for ceiling and F for floor) followed by 3 numbers separated by commas.
 The numbers can't be above 255 because each component of RGB colors are encoded on 8 bits.

-There can be spaces between the identifier and the texture path/color path, but tabs are not processed as you can't know in advance the size of a tab, as it depends on the text editor/OS/system files used.
+There can be spaces between the identifier and the texture path/color, but tabs are not processed as you can't know in advance the size of a tab, as it depends on the text editor/OS/system files used.

 The map formatting varies depending on if you want to launch the map with the mandatory or bonus executable: